img02

 As an international student, you can work around 20 hours per week part-time in Canada if you have a valid work permit.
 Otherwise, international students may only work on campus.
 In addition, a student can work full-time (40 hours/week) during summer break.
 To work, students should have a co-op work permit and a study permit.
 After graduation, the student can apply for Post-Graduate Work Permit (PGWP) to continue living in Canada.
 A PGWP allows students to stay back and work in the country for up to 2-3 years.

 Canada offers a wide range of full and partial scholarships for international students.
 Scholarship values range from $1,000 to $40,000 for students from different fields of study.
-Some mentionable scholarship opportunities are the University International Student Scholarship Program, International Entrance Scholarships, and diversity scholarships.
-And you can get an outstanding scholarship from our partnered university program.
+Government/Private Scholarships:

 EXPLORE TOP UNIVERSITIES IN Canada!